hasibzunair/FitLensAI/README.md

 I developed Fitness-VQA, a multimodal multilingual (English and বাংলা) dataset that enables seamless multi-turn conversations for visual question answering about fitness workouts.
 The methodology and technical details of its creation will be added later.

-FitLensAI is a Llama 3.2 Vision 11B vision-language model (VLM) that is trained using low-rank adaptation (LoRA) for parameter efficient finetuning on Fitness-VQA.
-It can generate tailored responses to questions about images of fitness workouts in English and বাংলা, in dynamic multi-turn conversations.
+FitLensAI is a Llama 3.2 Vision 11B vision-language model (VLM) trained using low-rank adaptation (LoRA) for parameter-efficient fine-tuning on Fitness-VQA.
+FitLensAI generates tailored responses to questions about fitness workout images in English and বাংলা, and enables dynamic multi-turn conversations.

 ## Features